Debbarma2000/irishdebbarma/index.md

 I am Irish Debbarma, a 3rd year Undergraduate at the Indian Institute of Science, Bangalore.
 I am majoring in mathematics from the Mathematics Department.
 I am from the state of Tripura in the North-Eastern part of India.

-I am also interested in reading about history, geopolitics and related topics.
+Besides math, I am also interested in reading about history, geopolitics and related topics.

 I am a regular football player with loyalties to no club.
 I enjoy cycling and travelling as well.

 ## Research Interests
-Although I am fairly interested in anything in algebra, I am specifically interested in the followin topics
+Although I am fairly interested in anything in algebra, the following topics interest me a lot and I would like to read more about them.
  - Analytic Number theory, modular forms and L-functions
  - Algebraic number theory, reciprocity laws
  - L-functions in p-adic settings, cyclotomic fields and Iwasawa theory